D3ICIDE/Project-AMADEUS/README.md

 AMADEUS also require a minimum of 500 points for it to work if points decrease below this threshold, it will lead to a freeze.
 The trigger word will not work unless the minimum threshold is reached again.

+**Easter Egg:- The name AMADEUS comes from the show Steins; Gate, specifically Steins; Gate 0.